Raoul Belzeaux, a smooth blend of two disciplines

-Straddling psychiatry and molecular biology, Raoul Belzeaux, PUPH and psychiatrist at Montpellier University Hospital, is interested in biomarkers of mental disorders.
-He has just been awarded the Marcel Dassault prize for his project to develop a rapid test for bipolar disorders.
+Straddling the fields of psychiatry and molecular biology, Raoul Belzeaux, PUPH and psychiatrist at Montpellier University Hospital, is interested in biomarkers for mental disorders.
+The researcher has just received the Marcel Dassault Prize for his rapid testing project for bipolar disorders.

-Straddling psychiatry and molecular biology, Raoul Belzeaux, PUPH and psychiatrist at Montpellier University Hospital, is interested in biomarkers of mental disorders.
-He has just been awarded the Marcel Dassault prize for his project to develop a rapid test for bipolar disorders.
+Straddling the fields of psychiatry and molecular biology, Raoul Belzeaux, PUPH and psychiatrist at Montpellier University Hospital, is interested in biomarkers for mental disorders.
+The researcher has just received the Marcel Dassault Prize for his rapid testing project for bipolar disorders.

 Precision medicine

-Between 2015 and 2017, he joined Dr. Gustavo Turecki's team at McGill University in Montreal, "a leader in epigenetic research into mood disorders and suicide ", for a postdoctorate.
-The opportunity to identify a new biomarker, the GPR56 receptor, involved in the regulation of depression.
-Riding the wave of precision medicine and early diagnosis, Raoul Belzeaux has become a specialist in the identification of mood disorders using blood biomarkers.
-In 2011, he joined the FondaMentale foundation, dedicated to the development of precision medicine in psychiatry.
+Between 2015 and 2017, he joined Dr. Gustavo Turecki's team at McGill University in Montreal for a postdoctoral fellowship.
+Dr. Turecki is "a leader in epigenetic research on mood disorders and suicide," according to Dr. Bouchard.
+This was an opportunity to identify a new biomarker, the GPR56 receptor, involved in the regulation of depression.
+Riding the wave of precision medicine and early diagnosis, Raoul Belzeaux became a specialist in the identification of mood disorders through blood biomarkers.
+In 2011, the researcher joined the FondaMentale foundation, which is dedicated to the development of precision medicine in psychiatry.

 600 patients over two years

-The €90,000 from the Dassault Prize will add to the €550,000 budget needed to conduct the clinical trial on 600 patients over a two-year period.
-Following this, if the test is validated, the long road to industrial valorization will begin, with plans to create a startup in conjunction with SATT Sud-Est, a company responsible for transferring technologies from the laboratory to industrial applications.
+The €90,000 Dassault prize will contribute to the €550,000 budget needed to conduct the clinical trial on 600 patients over two years.
+Following this, if the test is validated, the long road to industrial development will begin, with plans to create a startup in conjunction with SATT Sud-Est, a company responsible for transferring technologies from laboratories to industrial applications.